naddison36/node-imports/README.md

 ```

-### 2. import * as BigNumber and delare a new type using BigNumber.BigNumber
+### 2. import * as BigNumber and declare a new type using BigNumber.BigNumber
 The below import will work with node and a new type is declared so the verbose `BigNumber.BigNumber` does not have to be used as a type all through the code.
 ```javascript
     import * as BigNumber from 'bignumber.js';